Measurement of inclusive electrons from open heavy-flavor hadron decays in $p$+$p$ collisions at $\sqrt{s} = 200$ GeV with the STAR detector: Experimental setup

-The measurement reported here of $\rm HFE$ production in $p$+$p$ collisions at \s{200} GeV utilizes data recorded by the STAR experiment in 2012 that satisfy the High Tower (HT) triggers in addition to the BBC minimum bias trigger condition.
+The reported measurement of $\rm HFE$ production in $p$+$p$ collisions at \s{200} GeV utilizes data recorded by the STAR experiment in 2012 that satisfy the High Tower (HT) triggers in addition to the BBC minimum bias trigger condition.
 HT triggers require the transverse energy ($E_{\rm T}$) deposition in at least one single BEMC tower to pass a given Analog to Digital Converter (ADC) threshold.
 The tower ADC value is proportional to the $E_{\rm T}$ deposited by particles.
-Events used in this analysis are from two HT triggers with $E_{\rm T}$ thresholds of 2.6 GeV (HT0) and 4.2 GeV (HT2), which correspond to 1.4 and 23.5 pb$^{-1}$ integrated luminosities, respectively.
-For HT triggered events used in this analysis, particle tracks in the TPC are projected onto the BEMC tower plane, and only those electron candidates whose projected trajectory can be associated to a BEMC cluster that satisfies the HT trigger are selected.
+Events used in this analysis are from two HT triggers with $E_{\rm T}$ thresholds of 2.6 GeV (HT0) and 4.2 GeV (HT2), which correspond to integrated luminosities of 1.4 and 23.5 pb$^{-1}$, respectively.
+In these HT triggered events, particle tracks in the TPC are projected onto the BEMC tower plane, and only those electron candidates whose projected trajectories can be associated to BEMC clusters that include trigger towers are selected.
 The results presented in this paper combine HT0 events for $\pt<$ 4.5 GeV/$c$ and HT2 for $\pt\geq$ 4.5 GeV/$c$.